FAIR Decorative Arts Guide

 What counts as porcelain and ceramics in appraisal work

 Ceramics is a broad appraisal lane, not a single market.
-A buyer may use one word for many object types, while the appraiser still needs to decide whether the file belongs with porcelain, pottery, art pottery, studio ceramics, Asian ceramics, or broader decorative arts.
+A buyer may use one word for many object types, but the appraiser still has to narrow the file.

 • Porcelain assignments can include dinner services, cabinet plates, figures, garnitures, vases, tea wares, plaques, tiles, and mounted decorative objects.